Introduction and Background

 • Imperative often wins for low-level code: underlying machine instructions are in the imperative domain, will run faster.

-• O-O often wins for super large apps with fairly shallow logic: UI’s, etc.
+• O-O often wins for very large apps with shallow logic: UI’s, etc.

 • Functional often wins for complex algorithms with deep inner logic, and also for data manipulation focus